Chathura-Rathnayake/Pet-Store-API/README.md

     java -jar build/petstore-runner.jar

-## Running the application in devloper mode
+## Running the application in developer mode

 You can run your application in dev mode that enables live coding using: